Dealey Plaza: Grassy knoll

 Smitty, who was the main UPI reporter covering the presidential motorcade and was seated in the front seat of the sixth car known as the White House Pool car or the wire car, used a radiotelephone to file his report with the UPI office when shots had been fired at President Kennedy.
 Smith popularized the term "grassy knoll" and received the 1964 Pulitzer Prize for his reporting.

-After he filed his report which took several minutes, the radiotelephone went dead before the main Associated Press reporter Jack Bell, who was seated in the back seat near Smith, could file his report.
+After he filed his report, which took several minutes, the radiotelephone went dead before the main Associated Press reporter Jack Bell, who was seated in the back seat near Smith, could file his own report.
 Robert MacNeil, a White House reporter for NBC News who exited one of the two press buses immediately after the shots were fired, ran with some police officers up the grassy knoll and over the fence but found no one there.
-He then entered the nearby book depository building to find a telephone to file his report.
+He then entered the nearby book depository building to find a telephone with which to file his report.